ChristophSheep/WhyCompaniesOftenFail/README.md

 * Libraries should be written very stable because they are your backbone of your business
 * A lot of code should be libraries and a small core.
 You business should be written like plugins to be flexible when business change
 * Ignoring the fact the simple written documentation is very important because nobody remembers things also when people are not hear anymore
-* Writting code is the smallest problem.
-The problem is to written that it works for the next 10 years.
-Maintainces costs are very high for bad written code.
+* Writing code is the smallest problem.
+The problem is that it works for the next 10 years.
+Maintainces costs are very high for bad (not readable, hard to understand) written code.
 This can bring a company done.
 * Design of software a not extensible and open for future business you do not know. (see The APIs of Maya and its command scripting languages (MEL and Python) are key to the software being open and extensible.
 During the initial design of Maya, Maya and its C++ API were built together in order to maximize its extensibility.
 To fully appreciate this relationship, you must first understand the architecture of Maya.)

 ## Maintaince